-The following environmental mitigation measures were either incorporated into the approved plans or were incorporated into the conditions of approval.
-Each and every mitigation measure listed below has been found by the approving body indicated above to lessen the level of environmental impact of the project to a level of non-significance.
-A completed and signed checklist for each mitigation measure indicates that it has been completed.
+Approving Resolution No.: Resolution No. 16-XXX by: Planning Commission City Council Date: The following environmental mitigation measures were either incorporated into the approved plans or were incorporated into the conditions of approval.
+Each and every mitigation measure listed below has been found by the approving body indicated above to lessen the level of environmental impact of the project to a level

-Type: .
-Project, ongoing, cumulative Monitoring Department or Agency: .
-Department or Agency responsible for monitoring a particular mitigation measure Shown on Plans: .
-When a mitigation measure is shown on the plans, this column will be initialed and dated.
-Verified Implementation: .
-When a mitigation measure has been implemented, this column will be initialed and dated.
-Remarks: .
-Area for describing status of ongoing mitigation measure, or for other information.
+Type: Project, ongoing, cumulative Department or Agency responsible for monitoring a particular mitigation measure Shown on Plans: When a mitigation measure is shown on the plans, this column will be initialed and dated.
+Verified Implementation: When a mitigation measure has been implemented, this column will be initialed and dated.
+Remarks: Area for describing status of ongoing mitigation measure, or for other information.